Texas Woman’s University Risk Management Education Program

 Tier I Organizations Requirements

 Each organization is required to conduct an organization-wide Risk Management training.
-An outline of the Risk Management Organization Training is available in the resource section below as well as the Event Planning & Risk Management Activity.
-Students are encouraged to use both resources when training their organization.
+An outline of the Risk Management Organization Training is available in the resource section below.

 Tier II Organizations

 If an organization does not meet the above requirements and/or has a potential exemption, the organization is classified as a Tier II organization.
-The president of the organization must complete the Tier II Organization Petition annually online.
-The completion of the petition does not guarantee the organization’s exemption for Tier I status or the in-person training.
+Classification for Tier II organizations is done annually based on your Charter Renewal (re-registration) process annually.
+The completion of the charter renewal process does not guarantee the organizations exemption for Tier I status or the in-person training.
+Organizations will be notified when they are classified as a Tier II organization when the Center for Student Development sends communication about risk management training and deadlines.

 Some areas of exemption could include: